battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

 In functional programming, it's common to use parser combinators that combine small basic parsers to build a complex ruleset.
 Erik Meijers [functional programming MOOC at edX](https://courses.edx.org/courses/DelftX/FP101x/3T2014/) recently covered the topic.

-Let's see how parser combinators can be used in an (admittedly simple) context.

-One of our customers runs a fascinating webservice: Using a easy-to-understand URL scheme, you can remotely control a rendering engine that can effectively combines hundreds of different car parts in order to render a photorealistic image of a specific car configuration.
+Let's see how parser combinators can be used in an (admittedly simple) context: One of our customers runs a fascinating webservice: Using a easy-to-understand URL scheme, you can remotely control a rendering engine that can effectively combines hundreds of different car parts in order to render a photorealistic image of a specific car configuration.

 We will use parser combinators to write a parser that extracts the configuration-specific data from such a webservice call.